-Average yearly cost of attendance \$20,004
+Average yearly cost of attendance \$21,141 Tiverage yearry cost of attenuance Ψ21,1-1 iii.

-iii.
 Average time to degree for completion of academic programs at 4-year universities, 2-year colleges, and technical colleges.
 Utilizing Board of Regents' Time to Degree report for fulltime first time freshmen (FTF), only when the number of graduates is >= 10 for the Baccalaureate degree for 4-year universities iv.
-Average cost per degree awarded in the most recent academic year.v.
-Average cost per non-completer in the most recent academic year.Utilizing FY Formula Appropriation Per FTE for 4-year universities, 2-year colleges, and technical colleges.
+Average cost per degree awarded in the most recent academic year.

-Average time to degree 5.5
+Average time to degree 5.4